JavaLandau/trash-hw/README.md

-# Hardware
+# Trash of hardware
-Repository for hardware projects
+The repository contains old unfinished and not actual projects for history purposes